carloscinelli/mrsensemakr/README.md

 #>   Partial R2: 0.07%
 #>   RV (alpha = 0.05): 2.27%
 #>
-#> Bounds on the maximum strength of omitted variables W
+#> Bounds on the maximum explanatory power of omitted variables W, if it were as strong as:
 #>  bound_label r2zw.x r2dw.zx r2yw.zx
 #>  1x alc.smok  0.26%   0.01%   0.02%
 #>       1x pcs  0.25%   0.03%   0.01%